meowmimi1/node-db-challenge/README.md

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

-A third table that links the two of them.
+A third table that links the two of them

 ## Minimum Viable Product